Akash01012/seo-analyzer/README.md

 # SEO Analyzer

-A Woorank-like SEO Analyzer built using custom logic and open-source libraries without using Woorank APIs or paid SEO APIs.
+A SEO Analyzer built using custom logic and open-source libraries.

 ---